Setting up PSCAD Training Software (Certificate Licensing)

 PSCAD V5 - Switch to Cert Lic.png (49 KB)

 Doc - Yellow Warning Icon.png (1 KB) If the wording in the above view is “Switch to Lock-based”, make no change!
+(PSCAD is already configured for certificate licensing!)

-3.4 Configure PSCAD to Retain the Certificate
+3.4 Configure PSCAD to Retain the Certificate:

 PSCAD V5 - Retain License.png (370 KB)

-3.5 Log In
+3.5 Log In:

 a.
 Enter your MyCentre login credentials: